HichamBezzizi/Movie-Search-App/README.md

 ## Mission

 - Practice React with Hooks.
-- Use my own API to display the data from my
+- Use my own API to display the data from my database
 - Design the frontend.
 - Connecting backend with frontend thus making a fullstack web app.
 - Utilizing all the CRUD operations that my backend offers in my frontend.